 The DCC shall not be required to provide Enrolment or Communication Services in relation to any SMETS1 GSME that is added to the CHF Device Log of an Enrolled SMETS1 Smart Metering System.

-17.6A Where Service Requests are targeted at the SMETS1 GSME or SMETS1 GPF, any SMETS1 Responses will be triggered on receipt of the Service Request and not after processing on the device.
+17.6A Where Service Requests are attempting to write Configuration data (with its SMETS1 meaning) and are targeted at the SMETS1 GSME or SMETS1 GPF, any SMETS1 Responses will be triggered on receipt of the Service Request and not after processing on the device.

 17.6B Clause 17.6A does not apply for Category 1 devices.